 You won't be able to stop sipping on this vibrant, cozy and homemade ginger turmeric tea.
-It has good-for-you anti-inflammatory and cleansing ingredients like cinnamon, cardamom and green tea and it's SO delicious!
+It has good-for-you anti-inflammatory and detoxing ingredients like cinnamon, cardamom and green tea.
+And it's SO delicious!

 A hot cuppa ginger turmeric tea is wonderful any time of year.
-But it can be especially soothing and delicious during the winter months when the heart, and the tummy, longs for all things cozy.
+But (like this delicious golden milk and matcha green tea latte) it can be especially soothing and delicious during the winter months when the heart, and the tummy, longs for all things cozy.

 There is so much to love about this tea.
 It is truly a comforting drink that will wrap you with warmth from the inside out.
 The pleasant bitterness of the turmeric is balanced out by the spicy ginger, sweet cardamom and sassy cinnamon.
 Green tea stirs in more healthfulness and antioxidants.